-In terms of build quality from what I’ve read on the various BBQ forums etc Pit Boss appear to be right up there.
+In terms of build quality from what I’ve read on the various BBQ forums, etc Pit Boss appear to be right up there.
 In terms of Pit Boss’s approach to a portable grill, they have followed a similar design to the Traeger Tailgater.
 However, there are some noticeable differences.

 The Pit Boss Tailgator is a well built/heavy-duty portable pellet grill: Image – Amazon

 For instance, while all Pit Boss grills are controlled by a digital thermostat you also get an analogue temperature dial on the grill lid.
 Personally, I like the idea of being able to compare what the analogue temp dial shows compared to the digital thermostat.
 The reason being, sooner or later temperature probes fail and so do analogue temperature gauges.
-However, having both on the grill means as long as they both agree on the temp (without a couple of degrees) you know that the cooking temp is accurate.
+However, having both on the grill means as long as they both agree on the temp (within a couple of degrees) you know that the cooking temp is accurate.

 Conclusions On The Best Portable Pellet Grills